 Depositions can also be taken by telephone.
 These are allowed under federal rules and in many states.
 The rules for a deposition taken via telephone are the same as the regular deposition.
 The attorney asking questions will want to stipulate at the beginning that the deposition is being recorded.
 A telephone deposition can be conducted in a conference call situation with each party at separate locations.

 Video conferencing is another type of technology that can be utilized to take depositions of parties.
-Video conferencing combines the audio portion of a deposition with a video recording.
+Video conferencing combines the audio portion of deposition with a video recording.
 Video conferencing can help to clear up any confusion with unclear spoken words and make viewing exhibits easier.

 Depositions are a necessary tool utilized by attorneys in preparation for a trial.
 There is little difference between information captured within a deposition and that of testimony given in a trial.
 The major difference is how the recorded information is utilized.
 Information in a deposition and testimony at a trial are both given under oath.
-However, the judge makes the decision as to what parts of a deposition are admissible at trial.
+However, the judge makes the decision as to what parts of deposition are admissible at trial.